wallee-payment/prestashop-mailhook/README.md

 # Prestashop Mailhook
 Introduces a hook to modify the email sending behavior in Prestashop.

+## Important information

+Effective from version 1.2.36 of our payment plugins, it is essential to uninstall the Mailhook module.
+This action is necessary due to the inclusion of Mailhook files within our payment plugin, ensuring a streamlined and cohesive integration.

 ## Intention of this module

 This module executes a hook when an e-mail is sent.
 This allows other modules to